-R. Kelly’s Ex-Wife Drea Set To Appear On ‘Growing Up Hip Hop: Atlanta’ Amid Singer’s Recent Arrests
+R. Kelly’s Ex-Wife, Drea, Set To Appear On ‘Growing Up Hip Hop: Atlanta’ Amid Singer’s Recent Arrests

-R. Kelly’s family will show their life at home when they appear on WeTV’s Growing Up Hip Hop: Atlanta this summer.
+R. Kelly’s family will show their life at home when they appear on WEtv’s Growing Up Hip Hop: Atlanta this summer.

-The show follows the lives of children of Hip Hop and R&B artists and is executive produced by Angela Simmons and Romeo Miller.
-Entertainment Tonight confirms that the singer’s ex-wife Andrea “Drea” Kelly will appear on the show’s new season.
+The show follows the lives of children of hip hop and R&B artists and is executive produced by Angela Simmons and Romeo Miller.
+Entertainment Tonight confirms that the singer’s ex-wife, Andrea “Drea” Kelly, will appear on the show’s new season.
 Drea is set to appear on the show with her children and reportedly promises to tell “the truth” about what life is like being related to the R&B singer.

-The former dancer’s decision to join the reality show comes just weeks after her ex was indicted on charges that involve four victims, three of whom were reportedly underage.
+The former dancer’s decision to join the reality show comes just weeks after her ex-husband was indicted on charges that involve four victims, three of which were reportedly underage.
 The sexual abuse incidents reportedly span over a decade, though the singer denies any allegations.

-Drea will star on the show alongside new cast members TLC singer Tionne “T-Boz” Watkins and former Love and Hip Hop: Atlanta stars rapper Waka Flocka and Tammy Rivera.
+Drea will star on the show alongside new cast members, TLC singer Tionne “T-Boz” Watkins, and former Love and Hip Hop: Atlanta stars rapper Waka Flocka and Tammy Rivera.
 In a promo for the show, Drea opens up to T-Boz about what her children have been going through since more allegations have come out against their father.

 “I don’t know what it’s like to be R. Kelly’s child.
 I only know what it’s like to be his ex-wife,” Drea said in the clip.